TheFatBastid/YARG/README.md

-This is an out-of-channel beta for YARG + stage kit support
+This is an out-of-channel beta for YARG + stage kit support.

 The release is windows only.

 It should be able to work with any chart that YARG can load that has a Venue track.

+Made to mimic the offical stage kit lighting cues as closely as possible.
+Fixes some bugs and adjusts some timing slighty.

 Just be sure the kit is plugged in.
 No need to 'add a player' with the kit as the controller.